mrc-ide/packit-deploy/README.md

 ### Custom branding config

-All custom branding is disabled unless:
-- the proxy is enabled (since our expectations of where to find certain filepaths depend on the proxy)
-- and both a logo and brand name are configured, since we don't want to display an incorrect combination of brand name and logo.
+Custom branding is disabled unless both a logo and brand name are configured, since we don't want to display an incorrect combination of brand name and logo/favicon.

 #### Logo (required)